 We can provide you with all of the paperwork you need, and assist you in filling out the forms.
-If you would like to do it yourself, you can use the following forms to lodge your claim:
+If you would like to do it yourself, you can use the following forms on the MAIC site to lodge your claim:

 What happens after I lodge my claim?

 When they receive your completed Notice of Accident Claim Form, the CTP insurer is legally required to:

 - advise you if your form was completed and lodged correctly (within 14 days)

 - advise you if they will pay for costs of rehabilitation expenses (within 14 days)

 - advise you of their decision on liability (within 6 months of the claim form being lodged correctly)

 - attempt to settle the claim as soon as is practicable.